 Push the tire towards the center of the rim all the way round on one side.
 This allows the tire bead to sit in the middle of the rim, giving you more room to pull or lever it over the rim.

 Start trying to remove this side of the tire by “rolling” it off the rim with your (gloved) hands.
-If this doesn’t work, find your plastic tire levers, and insert two of them under the tire bead (which is still sitting in the center of the rim).
+If this doesn’t work, find your plastic tire levers (I’ve found Pedros to be by far the best), and insert two of them under the tire bead (which is still sitting in the center of the rim).

 Lever both tire levers up at the same time so that the bead clears the rim.
 Now hold one lever still, and slide the other lever around the rim to pop the bead over the rim all the way around.